 Yes, you can.
-However, if you submit your paperwork after the deadline, we cannot guarantee that we will have clear you in time to rotate at a facility.
+However, if you submit your paperwork after the deadline, we cannot guarantee that you will be cleared in time to rotate at a facility.
 Please submit your paperwork as soon as possible.

 I had a physical done two years ago.
 Is that still valid?

 No. We need a physician, physician assistant or nurse practitioner to fill out the form in your health clearance packet.

 I had titers done three years ago.
 Are they still valid?

 Yes they are.
 Titers show us whether you are immune to a disease.
 We just need proof that you were tested for immunity to Hepatitis B, Varicella, Measles, Mumps, and Rubella at some point in your life and that your results came back positive.
 We don’t need them done at a certain time.

 Why do I have to pay the health center fee for the summer?

 Not everyone has to pay the health center fee for the summer.
 If it shows up automatically in your financial bill, it is because you are registered for summer classes.
 All students registered for summer classes are automatically charged the summer health fee.

 Can I purchase the health center services for the summer?

 Yes, you can.
 Fill out the summer eligibility form and drop it off at the health center.
 Your signature approves our health center to charge your financial account for an agreed amount.
 You can also pay a fee for service charge per visit if you are a continuing student or a recent graduate.
 More information here.